eh3rrera/project-reactor-course/docs/03-working-with-map-and-flatmap/using-map-flatmap.md

 # Using map and flatMap
 ---

-A common question people often ask is when to use `map` instead `flatMap`?
+A common question people often ask is when to use `map` instead of `flatMap`?

 Well, to answer this, you need to ask two questions:
 1. Are you transforming the elements synchronously or asynchronously?